Clamepending/ZirconTutorial/content/posts/Step21.md

 Register for [RoboCupJunior USA here.](http://www.robocupjunior.us/)

 If you are not in the US, google search RoboCupJunior followed by your country.
+If you can't find a place to register for your country, let us know in [our discord](https://discord.gg/TEpPBN6myj) and we can help you.